-Origins and Distribution
+Origin and Distribution

-Corydoras trilineatus, commonly referred to as the Three Stripe or Leopard Cory, originates from the central Amazon River basin, in Brazil, Colombia, and Peru, as well as in coastal rivers of Suriname.
+Corydoras trilineatus, commonly referred to as the three-stripe or leopard cory, originates from the central Amazon River basin, in Brazil, Colombia, and Peru, as well as in coastal rivers of Suriname.
 They inhabit small creeks, rivers, and ponds in flooded forest areas.
-Quite often, this species is mistakenly sold as a far less common Cory species, Corydoras julii.
+Quite often, this species is mistakenly sold as a far less common cory species, Corydoras julii.
 The two species are very similar and have been crossbred, resulting in hybrids that carry traits of both.
 Corydoras leopardus is another related species that bears similar markings.

 Colors and Markings

-Corydoras trilenatus reaches a maximum adult size of 2 1/2 inches and is covered in overlapping scales referred to as plates or scutes.
+Corydoras trilineatus reaches a maximum adult size of 2 1/2 inches and is covered in overlapping scales referred to as plates or scutes.
 The body is pale silvery gray, with a narrow dark stripe that runs along the lateral line from the gill cover to the base of the tail.
 On either side of this stripe is a pale space, beyond which are rows of spots.

 As with many catfish species, the pectoral, dorsal, and adipose fins have a spiny fin ray that can be locked, making them difficult for a predator to swallow.
 This fin feature can be problematic when netting this species, so some owners find it easier to catch them in a solid, transparent container rather than a net.

-Three Lined Cory Habitat and Care
+Three Stripe Cory Habitat and Care

-Three Lined Cory Diet
+Three Stripe Cory Diet and Feeding

 Breeding the Three Striped Cory

-Three Striped Corys are relatively easy to breed, using the techniques for breeding other cory species.
-Ideally, set up a breeding tank separate from the main tank should be used, which can then be used to grow the fry.
+Three-striped corys are relatively easy to breed, using the techniques for breeding other cory species.
+Ideally, set up a breeding tank separate from the main tank which can then be used to grow the fry.
 In lieu of a breeder tank, a grow-out tank can be set up to move the eggs to for hatching and rearing.

 When the belly of the female becomes plump with eggs, perform a water change with very soft water that is several degrees lower than the water in the tank.
 This will help trigger spawning.
-If spawning does not occur, continue with daily large water changes as previously described.
-Increasing aeration also aids in triggering spawning.
+If spawning does not occur, repeat these daily large water changes as previously described.
+Increasing aeration also aids to trigger spawning.

-Eggs will hatch in three to five days and should be fed freshly hatched brine shrimp, micro-worms, or rotifers.
+Eggs will hatch in three to five days and should then be fed freshly hatched brine shrimp, micro-worms, or rotifers.
 Very fine fry food is also an option, but with any food, you need to remove any uneaten portions promptly.
 Any deterioration in water chemistry can be fatal to the young fry.

 More Pet Fish Breeds and Further Research

-If you’re interested in similar breeds, check out:
+If you’re interested in similar species, check out: